 Jefferson’s Circle was formed to support the preservation of Jefferson’s architectural masterpiece: the Rotunda, pavilions and hotels, student rooms, and gardens that make up his Academical Village.

 Jefferson’s Circle members make unrestricted gifts of $1,000 or more as the basis for annual membership.
-Gifts may be made to the Rotunda Renovation, Historic Buildings and Grounds, or the Jeffersonian Restoration Endowment and are recognized annually in the Rotunda.
+Gifts may be made to the historic buildings and grounds or the Jeffersonian Restoration Endowment, and are recognized in the Rotunda.

 Ionic $5,000 to $24,999

 * Reserved for students and alumni who completed their degrees within the last five years